dsyer/teavm-demo/README.md

 export default greet;
 ```

-We can use that module in Node.js and in the browser as above.
+We can call that `bundle.mjs` and use it as a module in Node.js or in the browser as above.